firstbatchxyz/dkn-compute-node/docs/NODE_GUIDE_OLD.md

 ### 3. Run Node

 It's time to run our compute node.
-We have a starter cli app that makes this much easier: you can either run it by double-clicking the `start` app (`start.exe` on Windows) from your file explorer, or use it from terminal (or cmd/powershell in Windows).
+We have a starter cli app that makes this much easier, you can either run it by double-clicking the `start` app (`start.exe` on windows) from your file explorer or use it from terminal (or cmd/powershell in windows).

 See the available commands with: